evoteum/drydock/README.md

 [//]: # (OPTIONAL)
 [//]: # (May go here if it is important to highlight security concerns.)

-Ansible uses obvious passwords, but these are replaced by SSH key auth once Kubernetes takes over.
+Uses obvious host passwords, but these are replaced by SSH key auth once Kubernetes takes over.

 ## Background
 [//]: # (OPTIONAL)